alexyoung91/conker-server/README.md

 Conker Server
 =============

 This application is a server for the Conker Android application.
-This server was written as part of Task 2 for the CS2001 module.
+This server was written as part of Task 2 for the CS2001 module at Brunel University.

 Build Instructions
 ------------------